Zuehlke/kafka-streaming-technology/training-env-cloud.md

 ## Configure your environment

-**NOTE:** For the following steops you must turn of your vpn-connection and connect to the intenet outside of your company network
+💡 **Important note:** For the following steops you must turn of your vpn-connection and connect to the intenet outside of your company network

 ### SSH